 What does this mean for you?

-Before you troubleshoot worst-case scenarios and ponder a Top Ramen diet, keep in mind that holding an advanced degree doesn’t mean your soon-to-be-ex has any entitlement to it.
+Before you troubleshoot worst-case scenarios and ponder a ramen-only diet, keep in mind that holding an advanced degree doesn’t mean your soon-to-be-ex has any entitlement to it.
 If you acquired the degree prior to marriage, your spouse has no claim to your degree or future earnings.

 Quite frankly, the division of a professional degree is not common in most divorces.
 However, if you do have questions about how your circumstances will affect your divorce, make sure you speak to an experienced lawyer.